Menu

 The Trail of Time shows the power and long-term impact that the glacier has on the surrounding environment.
 As you walk away from the glacier you pass through changes in the landscape and vegetation that correspond to the length of time that has passed since the glacier's retreat.

 With more time to spend, there are plenty of additional options as well.
-A more difficult trail, the East Glacier Loop, leads through ancient forests for views of a waterfall near the glacier’s face.
-This trail (2-3 hours) is a little steep but makes for a perfect outing for school-age children.
+A more difficult trail, the East Glacier Loop, leads through ancient forests for views of a waterfall.
+This trail (2-3 hours) is a little steep but makes for a perfect outing for older school-age children.
 More experienced hikers should try the West Glacier Trail, which follows the edge of the lake and glacier, providing access to the ice itself.

 Kayaking